section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 ### Aim
 - Deploy two applications and have them managed by NGINX.

-### Setup & Pre-Requisites:
+#### Setup & Pre-Requisites:
-1. For this example, we have two sample Express Applications.
+- For this example, we have two sample Express Applications.
 One can have any kind of application running on different ports.

 **NOTE:** Do not run your application on Port 80 or 443.
-It will be explained later why this must not be done.
+We will explaining later why this must not be done.
-Refer the official [ExpressJS documentation]((https://expressjs.com/en/starter/installing.html) for help getting started.
+Refer the official [ExpressJS documentation](https://expressjs.com/en/starter/installing.html) for help getting started.

-2. We have installed NGINX on our local machine, but the same could be done on any Virtual Machine where the applications are expected to be deployed.
+- We have installed NGINX on our local machine, but the same could be done on any Virtual Machine where the applications are expected to be deployed.

-Here is the [documentation]((https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/) on how to install NGINX on your machine.
+Here is the [documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/) on how to install NGINX on your machine.

 ### Step 1: Start two apps running in different ports
 As we've mentioned earlier, we've got two Node.js Apps running on two different ports as shown below.